saiteja-2230/First-Project/README.md

 # First-Project
-This Project is based on HTML &amp; CSS abput cosmetic products .
+This Project is based on HTML &amp; CSS about cosmetic products .